 The crown can be made out of different substances like metals, resin, porcelain and ceramics.
 They typically do not require any special care over time other than regular good oral hygiene.

-If your natural teeth have an undesirable appearance due to color, shape, or spacing between teeth – crowns can make them look very natural and beautiful.
+If your natural teeth have an undesirable appearance due to color, shape, or spacing between teeth – the tooth crown can make them look very natural and beautiful.

 1 What is a Dental Crown?